bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 > To do: A heuristic proof for the 80/20 rule.
 There seem to be some toy-economy simulations which validate this rule, like in the MindYourDecisions video and Jordan Peterson video.

+> Intuition: Pareto distribution seems to appear in phenomena where: An object already having more of a property P is more likely to further accumulate property P. Like the "Rich get richer, poor get poorer" phenomenon we tend to see.
+Have to think about this.

 [**Module 2 Intro**]

 [**Profits are oxygen; it keeps the business alive**]